Education Research Current About VU Amsterdam NL

 AI at VU Show & Share

-The VU Centre for Teaching & Learning and the VU AI Competence Network are organising a new edition of AI at VU Show & Share on 11 February 2026.
-This day brings together education, research and practice, giving you a clear picture of how artificial intelligence (AI) is developing at VU Amsterdam.
+The VU Centre for Teaching & Learning and the VU AI Competence Network organized a new edition of AI at VU Show & Share on 11 February 2026.
+That day brought together education, research, and practice, giving participants a clear picture of how artificial intelligence (AI) is developing at VU Amsterdam.

 Parallel sessions - round 1